3scale-labs/3scale_ws_api_for_dotnet/README.md

 Plugin Versions
 ===============

+This is version 2.1.0 of the plugin, the please check the releases page for any other release versions.
+We recommend you always use the latest version wherever possible as we have tried to maintain backwards compatibility whilst taking any changes to the [3scale Service Management](https://support.3scale.net/docs/3scale-apis-activedocs#/service_management_api) API into account.

-This is version 2.0.0 of the plugin, if you were using this plugin before October 1st 2013, you are using the old [version 0.1.3](https://github.com/3scale/3scale_ws_api_for_dotnet/releases/tag/v0.1.3) of it, but we strongly recommend you to port your code to this new version which contains more features.
+_NB: If you were using this plugin before October 1st 2013, you are using the old [version 0.1.3](https://github.com/3scale/3scale_ws_api_for_dotnet/releases/tag/v0.1.3) of it, but we strongly recommend you to port your code to newer versions which contain more features._

 Synopsis
 ========

 This plugin supports the 3 main calls to the 3scale backend:

-- *authrep* grants access to your API and reports the traffic on it in one call.
+- *authrep* and *oauth_authrep* grant access to your API and reports the traffic on it in one call.
-- *authorize* grants access to your API.
+- *authorize* and *oauth_authorize* grant access to your API.
 - *report* reports traffic on your API.

 3scale supports 3 authentication modes: App Id, User Key and OAuth.
-The first two are similar on their calls to the backend, they support authrep.
-OAuth differs in its usage two calls are required: first authorize then report.

 Install
 =======